pierre-rouleau/pel/doc/pel-manual.rst

 :PEL Key Prefix: - Globally: **pel:for-erlang** : ``<f11> SPC e``
                  - From a buffer in erlang-mode: ``<f12>`` and ``<M-f12>``

-PEL provides support for the Erlang Programming Language via the Erlang official Emacs support, the integration of several Emacs library supporting Erlang and some PEL code.
+PEL provides extensive support for the `Erlang Programming Language`_ via the `Erlang official Emacs support`_, the `erlang-mode`_ from `erlang.el`_ along with the integration of several Emacs packages supporting Erlang, and PEL code to enhance them in various ways and some extra PEL code that is Erlang specific.

 PEL provides access to the Tempo skeleton and yasnippet_ template text insertion systems.
 PEL adds functionality to several of the Erlang skeletons, provides the ability to select several commenting styles via user option variables that can be customized (use the ``<f12> <f2>`` key from a